 Concerns about a Child

 All concerns relating to a child in school should be passed to the Designated Safeguarding Lead who is Cat Filmer-Bennett (Assistant Head).
-In her absence, any concerns should be passed to a member of the Safeguarding team: Sarah Allen ( Head teacher) who is the Deputy Designated Safeguarding Lead.
-If both are unavailable, please pass on concerns to Sarah Croasdell (Deputy Head) or Karen Kooyman (Assistant Head) who are the Deputy Designated Safeguarding Leads.
+In her absence, any concerns should be passed to a member of the Safeguarding team: Sarah Allen ( Head teacher) or Karen Kooyman (Assistant Head) who are the Deputy Designated Safeguarding Leads.